noahehall/theBookOfNoah/0current/languages/javascript/readme.md

 ## basics

-- is single threaded: two things cannot run at the same time
+- js is single threaded: two things cannot run at the same time
-  1. Javascript is in the same queue as painting, updating styles, and handling user actions (e.g. highliting text/interacting with form controls)
+  - Javascript is in the same queue as painting, updating styles, and handling user actions (e.g. highliting text/interacting with form controls)
+  - thus concurrency is key to efficient js applications

 ### tc39 and web standards